-Organized by Cara Manes, Associate Curator, with Zuna Maza, Curatorial Fellow, Department of Painting and Sculpture.
+Organized by Cara Manes, Associate Curator, with Zuna Maza and Makayla Bailey, Curatorial Fellows, Department of Painting and Sculpture.